Corgieater/merelyasite/README.md

 + Using Flask-Bcrypt to encode users passwords
 + Recording user login statement with JWT
 + Using BeautifulSoup4 to scrape movies info
-+ Setting crontab to scheduling scraping and writing to database events
++ Setting Crontab to scheduling scraping and writing to database events
 + Using Selenium imitating user typing and clicking when scraping
 + Using Nginx as reverse proxy